danisarahadians/Singapore-Airline-Sentiment-Analysis/README.md

 ## Overview

 This project focuses on building a sentiment analysis system for customer reviews on an e-ticketing platform.
-The goal is to classify reviews into Positive, Neutral, and Negative categories, using machine learning techniques to achieve both high accuracy and a balanced F1-score, particularly for handling imbalanced data.
+The goal is to classify reviews into Positive, Neutral, and Negative categories, using deep learning LSTM Models techniques to achieve both high accuracy and a balanced F1-score, particularly for handling imbalanced data.

 ## Project Goals